Language

 Can decibel values be negative?

 Yes.
-A negative dB value simply means the measured quantity is less than the reference level.
-For example, −3 dB in power terms means the signal is half the reference power.
+A negative dB value means the measured quantity is smaller than the reference.
+For example, −3 dB in power terms means the signal is half the reference power — a common result in electronics and signal processing.

 What is 194 dB?

 194 dB SPL is the theoretical maximum sound pressure level in Earth's atmosphere at standard conditions.
-Beyond this point, the sound wave's pressure troughs would create a vacuum, meaning the wave can no longer propagate as a normal sound wave.
+Beyond it, the wave's pressure troughs would create a vacuum and it could no longer travel as an ordinary sound wave.
+That is why the reference bar tops out at 194 dB.

 dB